Please pack your materials carefully! Do not mix different chemicals together. Make sure containers are not leaking.

 - Solvents & Thinners--paint thinner, acetone, brush cleaner, mineral spirits, strippers

 - Automotive Products--brake & transmission fluids, car wax.
 We do NOT accept automotive batteries.

 - Antifreeze--antifreeze is a universal waste and some transfer stations accept antifreeze from their residents.
-Please contact your local transfer station to determine if you can recycle it there instead of bringing it to a HHW collection.
+Please check here to determine if you can recycle antifreeze at your local transfer station instead of bringing it to a HHW collection

 - Fuels--gasoline, kerosene, camping fuel, butane, lamp oil, used cooking oil